-- Sphagnum mosses are often described as "gatekeepers," intercepting and competing with vascular plants for atmospherically deposited nutrients in ombrotrophic bogs (van Breemen, 1995; Rousk, 2014). - ❖ Given relatively high rates of both N sequestration in peatlands and biological N fixation in Sphagnum mosses (up to > 30 kg N ha-1 yr-1 (Vile, 2014)), we investigated the fate of newly fixed N in a pristine bog in Alberta, Canada. - ❖ We tracked newly fixed N from 15N2 gas biologically fixed in Sphagnum mosses into tissues of two native vascular plant species, boreal cranberry (Vaccinium oxycoccus) and black spruce (Picea mariana).
+- often described "gatekeepers," \ Sphagnum mosses as are intercepting plants for and competing with vascular atmospherically deposited nutrients in ombrotrophic bogs (van Breemen, 1995; Rousk, 2014). - \ Given relatively high rates of both N sequestration in peatlands and biological N fixation in Sphagnum mosses (up to > 30 kg N ha-1 yr-1 (Vile, 2014)), we investigated the fate of newly fixed N in a pristine bog in Alberta, Canada. - $\Rightarrow$ We tracked newly fixed N from N2 gas biologically fixed in Sphagnum mosses into tissues of two native vascular plant species, boreal cranberry (Vaccinium oxycoccus) and black spruce (Picea mariana).